balancer/docs-v3/docs/concepts/core-concepts/developer-fee.md

 You can collect the accrued creator fees by calling `collectPoolCreatorFees`.

-::: Looking to track the amount of developer fees accrued already?
+::: info Looking to track the amount of developer fees accrued already?
 You can read who the pool creator is by  calling `getPoolCreator(address pool)` and the amount of creator fees already accrued by calling `getPoolCreatorFees(address pool, IERC20 token)`.
 :::